Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 The Passport List Page is only available to users with the user role of 'Parent/Pupil', (or admin).
 Parent users are redirected to this page immediately upon login and can return to the page via the 'Pupil List' Link in the Nav Bar should they visit another page while logged in.
 Pupil users are redirected to this page after they successfully create or edit their passports.

-The Upper Section of the Pupil List page contains a heading image and header text as well and is consitent in style with the rest of the site.
+The Upper Section of the Pupil List page contains a heading image and header text as well and is consistent in style with the rest of the site.

 <img src="../docs/readme_images/feat_pages_upper_passport_list.png"><br>
 _MyPSE.ie Upper Passport List Page_

 The Lower Passport List Page contains 'card' style passport holders that link to any number of passports that parent users have created and any single passports that pupil users have created.
 The cards, which contain the name and image of the passport holder are displayed from left to right to the user and paginate if the list contains more than three objects.
 There is a link at the bottom of each card for users to access each document.
-For parennt users there is a button above the footer that allows access to add new passports.
+For parent users there is a button above the footer that allows access to add new passports.
 For pupil users, this disappears after they have created one passport.

 <img src="../docs/readme_images/feat_pages_lower_passport_list.png"><br>
 _MyPSE.ie Lower Passport List Page_